Video Shows Cruise Ship Passenger Dangling Toddler From Open Window Before Dropping Her To Her Death

 The family later filed a wrongful death lawsuit against Royal Caribbean, alleging that the cruise line was negligent in allowing a window to be left open on a deck where children would be playing.

-The cruise line, however, released video this week disputing that claim.
+The cruise line, however, released video footage this week disputing that claim.
 The cruise line says that the video, which you can see below, shows conclusively that Anello knew that the window was open and dangerous, as he held the lass outside of the window for several seconds before losing his grip on the girl.

 WARNING: This video may be disturbing to some viewers.

-The cruise line also released sill images from surveillance cameras showing the sequence of events leading up to the girl’s death.
+The cruise line also released still images from surveillance cameras showing the sequence of events leading up to the girl’s death.
 In one still, Anello could be seen following Chloe as she walked towards the open window.
 A second image shows the two at the window, while Chloe was still on the floor.
 Anello himself leans over the railing and out the window for several seconds.
 In the final still, Anello can be seen picking up Chloe and holding her over the railing and out of the open window.

 He held her for 34 seconds before she fell to her death.